top of page

 "I wake up at 3 a.m. thinking about it."

-"I don't know how much longer I can keep doing this pace."
+"I don't know how much longer I can keep up this pace."

-What people don't always see is that leadership often becomes emotional storage space.
+What many people fail to see is that leadership often becomes an emotional storage space.

-Someone on the team is frustrated?
-They bring it to you.
+When someone on the team is frustrated, they bring it to you.

 You become the person everyone unloads onto while rarely asking yourself: